vekatze/neut/book/src/hello-external-world.md

 The directory `build` is where object files (binary files) are put in.
 You won't have to go into the directory for daily use.

-The directory `source` is the directory where source files are put in.
-This will be our focus.
+The directory `source` is where we put source files.

 The file `module.ens` contains meta information about this project, such as dependencies.

 <div class="info-block">

-You can change directories like `build` or `source` to somewhere else by using `module.ens`.
+You can change the locations of special directories such as `build` or `source` by using `module.ens`.
 See [Modules](./modules.md) for more information.

 </div>